opsone-ch/documentation/website/type.rst

 * created website user is member of the `docker` group and thus allowed to execute ``docker`` commands
 * docker containers and images are excluded from :ref:`backup`, volumes are snapshoted normally
+* docker-compose is available.
+More info on how to use it here: `docker-compose <https://docs.docker.com/compose/>`__.

 .. tip:: Also take a look at our How-to :ref:`howto-docker`.